lab1092/blender-manual_ja/manual/world/background.rst

 The world buttons let you set up the shading of your scene in general.
-It can provide ambient color, and special effects such as mist, but a very common use of a :guilabel:`World` is to shade a background color.
+It can provide ambient color, and special effects such as mist, but a very common use of a *World* is to shade a background color.

 .. note:: Background Image in Render